top of page

 Why I Like This Book:

-• Feels like stepping into the crowd of the late 60s.
+• It feels like stepping into the crowd of the late 60s.

-• Captures the cultural energy of both coasts.
+• It captures the cultural energy of both coasts.

 Author: Michael Walker